xqbf/counting-triangles/README.md

     </table>
 </div>

-We have also provided a toy example graph file as the graph.txt.
+We have provided a toy example graph file as the graph.txt.

+We have also attached our technical report.